History of Nice (France): 17 Keypoints in timeline

 Old Town, Nice

-Alongside were the Celtic tribes of Gaul who were known to be farmers, craftsman and merchants.
-Pronounced “nee-se”, it became an important trading port on the Mediterranean, along with nearby Marseille.
+Pronounced “Nee-se”, it became an important trading port on the Mediterranean, along with nearby Marseille.

 3. It was conquered by the Romans.